dgraph-io/dgraph/wiki/content/query-language/index.md

 #### Integer prime factors

-All all of the custom tokenizers shown previously have worked with strings.
+All of the custom tokenizers shown previously have worked with strings.
 However, other data types can be used as well.
 This example is contrived, but nonetheless shows some advanced usages of custom tokenizers.